ivankatliarchuk/knowledge-base/docs/devops/check-lists/k8s-best-pratices-checklist.md

 To maximise the efficiency of the scheduler, you should share with Kubernetes details such as resource utilisation, workload priorities and overheads.

 - ### Set memory limits and requests for all containers

-    ### Set memory limits and requests for all containers

     Resource limits are used to constrain how much CPU and memory your containers can utilise and are set using the resources property of a `containerSpec`.